zliebersbach/near-donate/README.md

 **Enable factory-owned donation contracts to boost growth.**
 Donation accounts could be created on behalf of charities, and with a disclaimer, we send any donations on to that charity.
 Perhaps we can integrate with DeFi to facilitate cross-chain donations (some charities may already accept donations on other blockchains).
 Unsure how this would best work with fiat.

+**1% for the planet, 1% for the platform philosophy.** Would be great to integrate with NEAR projects like Open Forest Protocol (OFP) to automatically commit a further 1% of donations to support their projects.

 ## Learning

 Here are some of the resources used when creating this project: